 Leybourne Castle

-Construction of the Leybourne Castle was begun by Roger de Leyburn in 1260 without licence and the justiciar was ordered to stop him and, if necessary, to pull down the castle.
+Construction of the Leybourne Castle was begun by Roger de Leyburn in 1260 without a license and the justiciar was ordered to stop him and, if necessary, to pull down the castle.

 At the time Roger was an opponent of Henry III but he later changed sides.